 Like a lot of folks from my generation, I've been afraid of sharks since the movie "Jaws" first hit theaters in the late '70s.
 But while sharks sure look the part, the truth of the matter is that they don't even come close to being the world's deadliest animals.
 (In fact, there are many animals deadlier than sharks, so let's give them a break.)

 So which animal takes that prize?
 When it comes to human deaths, no other animal comes close — not even humans themselves.

 How could a teeny little insect be so dangerous?
 After all, their bites may be a little itchy, but life-threatening?

+They are also everywhere.
 Mosquitoes are present in every corner of the world except for Antarctica and during peak breeding season, they outnumber every other animal on Earth except termites and ants.
 So the danger to humans is widespread.

 The good news is that unlike sharks, mosquitoes are easier to repel, and most mosquito-borne diseases can be avoided with vaccinations.
 Of course the trick is getting these vaccinations to the people who need them the most.